Acts 27:1–26 . . .

 “Shipwrecked by a Storm of Life”

 If you’ve ever been in a terrible storm at sea, in a small vessel, you can identify with Luke’s description of the shipwreck in today's passage.
 Luke and Aristarchus accompanied Paul on this difficult journey to Rome.
 Scholars have wondered why Luke went to such lengths to describe the details of this event, since at first glance it doesn't seem to fit into his purpose.
 Part of Luke’s reason might be that the details reveal just how harrowing this experience was.
-Against the human helplessness of this frightening adventure stands the sovereign hand of God, who'd promised Paul that he'd testify in Rome (23:11).
+Against the human helplessness of this frightening adventure stands the sovereign hand of God, who'd promised Paul that he'd testify in Rome (Acts 23:11).
 Since an angel repeats that promise to Paul here in the midst of the storm (v.
 24), Luke asserts that God’s purpose cannot be thwarted, even by such powerful forces of nature.

 Also, Luke shows Paul’s calm, practical leadership in the midst of this storm of life.
 Even though he was a prisoner, Paul's the dominant figure in the chapter.
 Because of him, all 276 people on board the ship were saved from death.
 Paul’s testimony, both by his calm demeanor and by his words, obviously had an unforgettable impact on those on board.